Gibb-Panda/collab-lodist/README.md

    - `python manage.py migrate` to apply database migrations.
    - `python manage.py runserver` to start the development server.

+##### Note on Initial Setup
+When setting up the project for the first time and running `migrate` or the first time, two users are created: "admin" and "root".
+The password for these users is the same as their username.
+This is done because every time migrations are applied, a setup Django command is executed (`python manage.py setup`).
+This command checks if the two users already exist and creates them if they do not.

 ## API URLs
 - [./signup](http://localhost:8000/signup)